Grade Level Information

 - Primary - Assessments/assignments in this category comprise 50% of a student’s grade & typically assess multiple standards introduced throughout the unit or mulitple units.

 - Secondary - These assessments/assignments account for 40% of a student’s grade & typically focus on the discrete skills and understandings students need to acquire before engaging in a primary assessment/assignment.
-These assessments/assignments are able to be redone in line with to the District's Reassessment Practice.
+These assessments/assignments are able to be redone in line with the District's Reassessment Practice.

 - Supportive - In this category, 10% of the overall grade is earned.
 These assessments/assessments usually focus on scores achieved from independent work towards proficiency or mastery in the standards.